 Inside, you’ll find Nigerian artists, sculptors, and craftsmen honing their skills, several levels filled to the brim with one of the largest collections of African art on the continent, and – if you’re lucky – even Nike herself.

-There’s no cost to enter, making it a great free thing to do in Lagos Nigeria, but you’ll have the opportunity to make a purchase should something catch your eye!
+There’s no cost to enter, making it a great fun but free thing to do in Lagos Nigeria, but you’ll have the opportunity to make a purchase should something catch your eye!